Service Detail

 Preconstruction priorities that shape the field outcome

-- Review the program against budget targets early and often
+- Review the program against budget targets with MUD utility, HCFCD, and Beaumont clay requirements protected

-- Test alternatives without breaking constructability or schedule logic
+- Test alternatives without breaking compliance, constructability, or schedule logic

-- Coordinate pricing feedback with design and field constraints
+- Coordinate pricing feedback with northeast Harris County design and field constraints

 - Carry accepted changes into the execution plan cleanly